 For this, suppose Java interpreter has taken 2 nanoseconds time to complete it.
 The microprocessor takes it, executes it, and the value of a is displayed on the screen.

 Now, the interpreter comes back into memory, reads the 2nd instruction print y; and takes another 2 nanoseconds to convert it into machine code.
 Then the machine code is given to the processor and the processor executes it.

 Similarly, the interpreter comes back to read the 3rd instruction, which is a looping statement print z; It should be done 10 times.

 Suppose, the first time the interpreter takes 2 nanoseconds to convert print z into machine code.

 After giving this machine code to the processor, it comes back to memory, reads the print z; instruction the 2nd time, and takes another 2 nanoseconds to convert this instruction into machine code.
-Then interpreter gives this machine code to the processor for execution.
+Then the interpreter gives this machine code to the processor for execution.

 Again, the interpreter comes back and reads print z; and converts it for 3rd time taking another 2 nanoseconds.
 Like this, Java interpreter will convert the print z; instruction into machine code 10 times.

 Thus, the interpreter will take a total of 10 x 2 = 20 nanoseconds to complete this loop.
-This procedure is time consuming and not efficient.
+This procedure is time-consuming and not efficient.

 That is the reason why JVM does not allot this byte code instruction to the interpreter.
 It allots this code to the JIT compiler.